Vadim2090/Grants-Program/my_project_name.md

 **Vladimir Gusev**:

 - co-Founder and CEO at [Metronomo](https://metronomo.xyz/)
-- ex-Partner & VP of Growth and later COO at GigAnt (largest Workforce-as-a-Service marketplace in Russia)
+- ex-Partner & VP of Growth and later COO at [GigAnt - largest Workforce-as-a-Service marketplace in CIS](https://gigwork.ru/)
     - Company was successfully acquired by [Avito - World’s Most-visited Classified Ads Site by Similarweb](https://www.yahoo.com/lifestyle/avito-named-world-most-visited-190600803.html)
 - ex-Co-founder and CMO at Russia’s TOP10 Digital Marketing Agency
     - Company was successfully acquired by TOP1 digital marketing group